Grove, Virginia: Native Americans

 For thousands of years, various cultures of indigenous peoples occupied areas along the waterways.
 Prior to the arrival of Spanish and English settlers in the 16th and 17th centuries, they were semi-nomadic hunter-gatherers, although more complex civilizations arose among the Mississippian culture.
 Scholars believe a major historic American Indian village is located somewhere nearby, although the site has not been identified.
 The site of the historic Kiskiack Indian village, Chiskiack, was a few miles to the north.
 The Kiskiack were one of a number of Algonquian-speaking historic tribes at the time of encounter with the English.

-When the English settlers established Jamestown in 1607, the Powhatan Paramount Chiefdom included most Native tribes in the area.
+When the English settlers established Jamestown in 1607, the Powhatan Confederacy included most Native tribes in the area.
 There were a few that were unaffiliated.
-The paramount chief, known as the Powhatan, had created his powerful empire in the late 16th and early 17th centuries.
+Their leader, titled the Mamanatowick, Powhatan, had created a powerful Confederacy in the late 16th and early 17th centuries.
 He conquered or affiliated by agreement with approximately 30 tribes whose territory covered much of southeastern Virginia.
 This was called Tenakomakah.
 A capital of this confederacy, Werowocomoco, was located near the north bank of the York River in present-day Gloucester County, about 15 mi as the crow flies from Grove.

 By the mid-17th century, the English had forced Native Americans remaining in the area on to reservations north of the York River.
 By working and living together, some had assimilated into the general population of European colonists and freed slaves of African heritage.
 Over the decades, white indentured servant women, African men, and few Indians married and created free mixed-race populations before the American Revolution.